About 20

 research is still not fully clear.

-Guided imagery may help one quit smoking.
+Guided imagery may help one quit smoking but it is not for everyone.

 Moderate exercise, such as walking, reduces the intensity of